Configure git

 gpg --full-gen-key

 3. The first question is which algorithm can be used.
-Select the kind you want or press Enter to choose the default (RSA and RSA): Please select what kind of key you want:
+Select the kind you want or press Enter to choose the default ECC (sign and encrypt): Please select what kind of key you want:

 (2) DSA and Elgamal